A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Training-Time Graph OOD Adaptation

-\item \textit{(2) Adversarial Learning.} Adversarial learning approaches align representations by training the graph encoder $g(\cdot)$ to generate embeddings that confuse the domain discriminator $f_d(\cdot)$.
-Correspondingly, the regularization term in Equation \ref{eq:1} is usually formulated as a minimax game between $g(\cdot)$ and $f_d(\cdot)$ as:

-where $Y_d$ denotes the domain label, and $l$ can be chosen as a negative distance loss \cite{Dai2019GraphTL}, or a domain classification loss \cite{Wu2019DomainAdversarialGN,Wu2020UnsupervisedDA,Shen2020AdversarialDN,ding2021cross,Guo2023LearningAN,Qiao2023SemisupervisedDA,wang2024open}.
+where $\textbf{Y}_d$ denotes the domain label, and $l(\cdot)$ can be chosen as a negative distance loss \cite{Dai2019GraphTL}, or a domain classification loss \cite{Wu2019DomainAdversarialGN,Wu2020UnsupervisedDA,Shen2020AdversarialDN,ding2021cross,Guo2023LearningAN,Qiao2023SemisupervisedDA,wang2024open}.
 In addition to framing it as a minimax problem, DANE \cite{Zhang2019DANEDA} explores the use of two symmetric and adversarial losses for model training, aiming to achieve bi-directional transfer.
 Typically, adversarial alignment takes place in the final hidden layer, with the exception being GraphAE \cite{Guo2023LearningAN}, which aligns representations in all hidden layers.
+ASN \cite{Zhang2021AdversarialSN} introduces a decomposition of the learned representation into two components: a domain-private component and a domain-invariant component related to classification.
+A domain adversarial loss is additionally added to facilitate the learning of invariant representations.
 In addition, it is noteworthy that SGDA \cite{Qiao2023SemisupervisedDA} also takes the label scarcity issue of the source graph into account by employing a weighted self-supervised pseudo-labeling loss.
 SDA \cite{wang2024open} studies the problem under the open-set setting, utilizing an entropy-based separation strategy to categorize target nodes into certain and uncertain groups and specifically aligning nodes from the certain group with adversarial learning technique.
 Most recently, JDA-GCN~\cite{ijcai2024p276} introduces a joint adversarial domain adaptive graph convolutional network, leveraging both local and global graph structures through structural graph alignment, improving the model's ability to capture intricate dependencies within graph data.